 There are two (2) grievance classifications at the university-level:

-grievances related to RTP (including tenure revocation), which are filed with the president’s office; and
+grievances related to reappointment, promotion, and tenure are filed at the president's office unless the grievances are related to 1st, 2nd, 3rd, and 5th year review/reappointment.
+The aforementioned grievances (1st, 2nd, 3rd, and 5th year) are filed and processed following the college grievance procedures; and

-grievances other than RTP, which are filed with the provost’s office.
+all other grievances are filed with the provost’s office.

-The UFGC must automatically accept RTP grievances.
+The UFGC must automatically accept RTP grievances that are not 1st, 2nd, 3rd, and 5th year related.
 The UFGC must conduct a preliminary review of a grievance for reasons other than RTP to determine if the grievance must be accepted or rejected.

 Filing and Submission Deadlines